jasongitmail/super-sitemap/README.md

 ## Publishing

-A new version of this NPM package is automatically published when the semver version within `package.json` is incremented.
+A new version of this npm package is automatically published when the semver version within `package.json` is incremented.